royalapplications/docs/src/r2022/royalserver/components/document-store/documents.md

 - the Windows users or groups

 > [!NOTE]
-> If both a grand and a deny rule specified, the deny rule is stronger and access is denied.
+> If for a document both a grant and a deny rule is specified, the deny rule is stronger and access is denied.
 > (`Modify` is not enough to work with a document, `Read` also has to be specified to load it from Royal Server)